BigDataBiology/big-data-biology_org/interests.md

    Coelho** [MACREL: antimicrobial peptide screening in genomes and metagenomes](https://peerj.com/articles/10555/), PeerJ 2020

-## Anti-microbial resistance
+## Antimicrobial resistome

-Antimicrobial resistance, whereby pathogens becomes resistant to antibiotics, is a major global public health problem.
+Antimicrobial resistance (AMR), whereby bacteria become resistant to antibiotics, is a major global public health problem.
+Our research interests are centered around antimicrobial resistome – bacterial genes encoding antibiotic resistance found just about everywhere, from the deep ocean to healthy human gut, and important for both environmental and clinical settings.
 We are [a part of the international EMBARK]({{ site.baseurl }}/projects/embark) project, which analyses AMR at a global scale.

 ### Relevant papers &amp; Links